-As Senior Vice President of Research, Drew leads public opinion polling efforts and provides strategic advice to clients that include political campaigns, corporations, issue advocacy organizations, foundations, and the media.
+Drew directs Strategies 360′s national research practice, providing data-based strategic advice to clients that include political campaigns, corporations, issue advocacy organizations, foundations, and the media.

-Drew has appeared on NPR, authored opinion pieces for Politico and the Huffington Post, and his research and commentary have been featured in news outlets from coast to coast, including the New York Times, Los Angeles Times, and Washington Post.
-Beginning in 2009, Drew helped re-launch the Los Angeles Times-University of Southern California poll, building it into one of the most acclaimed public polls in the country.
+Drew has appeared on NPR, authored opinion pieces for Politico, and his research and commentary have been featured in news outlets that include the New York Times, Los Angeles Times, and Washington Post.
+Drew helped re-launch the Los Angeles Times-University of Southern California poll, building it into one of the most acclaimed public polls in the country.
 He has also served as a guest lecturer for several colleges and universities.

-Drew has a broad range of corporate experience across a diverse group of sectors, from energy to investment banking to infrastructure.
-He has a particularly strong background in land use campaigns, as well as on public health issues, providing research and strategic guidance for the Robert Wood Johnson Foundation, the Pew Charitable Trusts, and Blue Cross Blue Shield.
+Drew has a broad range of experience across a diverse group of sectors, from energy to investment banking to infrastructure.
+He has a particularly strong background in land use campaigns and on public health issues.

 Prior to joining S360, Drew was a vice president at Greenberg Quinlan Rosner Research, where he ran the firm’s California office.
-Before that, he managed U.S. Congressman Heath Shuler’s first successful campaign in North Carolina, served as the Get-Out-The-Vote director for former U.S. Congresswoman Stephanie Herseth, and worked on U.S. House campaigns in over a dozen states.
+Before that, he managed U.S. Rep. Heath Shuler’s first successful campaign in North Carolina and worked on U.S. House campaigns in over a dozen states.
 He also served in various capacities at the Democratic Congressional Campaign Committee, including Southern and Midwest Regional political director.

-Drew graduated cum laude from Vanderbilt University and resides with his family in San Diego, CA.
+Drew graduated cum laude from Vanderbilt University and is a native San Diegan.